 But remember that they have very limited powers.
 They are likely to threaten you with all sorts of things, but they cannot enter your home or take your property.
-If you don’t pay them, the worst thing that will happen is that they will take you to court.
+If you don’t pay them, the worst thing that will happen is that they will pursue court action against you.

-You may be able to agree a repayment plan with them by negotiating with them directly.
+You may be able to convince them to a repayment plan by negotiating with them directly.
 If you get them to agree to this, get the agreement confirmed in writing before making any payments.